nymphnerds/witchboardx/README.md

 Witchboard also includes two processing tools that are central to how the mixer is intended to be played.

 The **trigger-driven sidechain ducker** is built directly into the Main path.
-The kick or another source can remain on `Bypass`, while a clock, gate or other trigger drives the ducking envelope on `Main`.
+The kick or another source can remain on `Bypass`, while a gate or  trigger drives the ducking envelope on `Main`.
 Depth, Lookahead, Env Length, Curve and Smooth give it a deliberately small set of musical controls rather than turning it into a conventional compressor.

 The **master filter** is a DJ-style performance filter with independent low and high cutoff limits plus resonance/Q. Together with the ducker, it provides two of the main performance-processing tools I wanted immediately available on the mixer itself.